LGUG2Z/LGUG2Z/README.md

 [![Ceasefire Now](https://badge.techforpalestine.org/default)](https://techforpalestine.org/learn-more)

-### Hi there 👋
+## Hi there 👋

+### komorebi

 I am the developer and maintainer of [`komorebi`](https://github.com/LGUG2Z/komorebi), the most starred, actively developed tiling window manager for Windows on GitHub.

+If you want to use `komorebi` at work, you are required to purchase an [individual commercial use license](https://lgug2z.com/software/komorebi).

-If `komorebi` is an integral part of your professional or personal workflow, please consider [sponsoring me](https://github.com/sponsors/LGUG2Z).
+Otherwise, if `komorebi` is an integral part of your personal workflow, please consider [sponsoring me](https://github.com/sponsors/LGUG2Z).

 You can also tip on [Ko-fi](https://ko-fi.com/lgug2z/), and make anonymous Bitcoin (`bc1qv73wzspc77k46uty4vp85x8sdp24mphvm58f6q`) donations.

-If you're not in a position to sponsor or donate, the next best thing you can do to support the project is [subscribe to my YouTube channel](https://www.youtube.com/channel/UCeai3-do-9O4MNy9_xjO6mg?sub_confirmation=1).
+If you are not in a position to sponsor or donate, the next best thing you can do to support the project is [subscribe to my YouTube channel](https://www.youtube.com/channel/UCeai3-do-9O4MNy9_xjO6mg?sub_confirmation=1).

+### Licensing

+My software is typically released under the [Komorebi License](https://github.com/LGUG2Z/komorebi-license), an educational source license for people who reject [genocide-friendly software licensing](https://opensource.org/faq#evil).

+I also make dedicated individual commercial use licenses available for [some of my software](https://lgug2z.com/software).

+### About me

 🔧 I run [Notado](https://notado.app), [Kullish](https://kulli.sh), [Blucerne](https://blucerne.app) and [xeetshot](https://xeetshot.lgug2z.com).